tabassumraizada/DocumentClassifier/README.md

 4. Removing tags, accented characters, Stemming and lemmatization, Stop words
 5. Ensure that the documents are correctly labeled

+## Project Goals:

+1) The primary goal of the project is to use supervised text classification techniques to accuractely predict domain/category for a new document that shall be added to the corpus.
+2) A secondary goal is also to explore text summrization techniques that can be used for documents

 ## Feature Extraction:

 Identify the right features extraction technique that will result in classification model for obtaining better accuracy.
 As an example, we will use:
 1. Term frequency-Inverse document frequency
 2. Feature extraction using word embedding (doc2vec)